mpaulweeks/CodingForCreatives-2017-July/students/rebecca/final/README.md

 That sounds like a great idea.

 Let's discuss 1-on-1 in class whether it makes sense to do with one page or multiple, and the pros/cons therein.

+## Week 8

+Normal HTML page, relative positions.

+Creat carousel by making all "pages" CSS `display: none;`, and then add/remove a class (like in slideshow) to grants it `display: block;`